iturdikulov/notes/my shell scripts.md

 ---
-title: "My shell scripts"
 date: 2023-04-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# My shell scripts

 - [ ] dmenu record, from lukesmith
 - [ ] Well, there is "gio mount sftp://USER@XYZ" after which you can access the